slatedocs/slate/source/index.html.md

     }
   }`

-* Unsuccessful API calls will response a JSON  objects that looks like:
+* An unsuccessful API call will response a JSON  object that looks like:

 `{
   "success": false,